 Stage 2 Meaningful Use, HIPAA Compliance and EHRs

 This article talks about the major changes to Stage 1 Meaningful Use and the new requirements created in Stage 2.
-It likewise recommends how using a secure texting option with an EHR could make certain HIPAA compliance and medical records protection, while satisfying the requirements of Stage 1 and Stage 2 Meaningful Use.
+It likewise recommends how using a secure texting platform with an EHR could help with HIPAA compliance and medical record protection, while satisfying the requirements of Stage 1 and Stage 2 Meaningful Use.

 The Stage 1 Meaningful Use Major Changes

 Three major changes to Stage 1 Meaningful Use and four new requirements must be satisfied by eligible healthcare establishments under Stage 2 Meaningful Use.
 The three major changes are:

 - Instead of documenting more precise demographics of 50% of patients, healthcare companies now should document more precise demographics of 80% of patients.

 - A timeline of 36 hours is now implemented for giving a patient medical information in digital form.
 In the past there was no time frame.